Cultivating Santa Barbara Channel Stewards

 Type of Project: Community-based Marine Debris Removal Grant

 Project Dates: August 2016 - December 2018

 Who is involved?

-With the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, researchers from California State University Channel Islands (CSUCI) and the Channel Islands National Park are conducting marine debris removal and shoreline surveys on Santa Cruz Island, Santa Rosa Island, and mainland sites near Oxnard, California, to quantify and monitor island marine debris in comparison to mainland marine debris.
-CSUCI project leads are also working with local junior high and high schools to develop informal and formal marine debris curriculum and develop marine debris community outreach projects at the K-12 and undergraduate levels to help develop the next generation of Santa Barbara Channel Stewards.
-Lastly, project leads are coordinating with the Channel Islands National Marine Sanctuary and local fishermen on lobster trap removal and outreach to the lobster fishing community.
+With the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, researchers from California State University Channel Islands (CSUCI) and the Channel Islands National Park conducted marine debris removal and shoreline surveys on Santa Cruz Island, Santa Rosa Island, and mainland sites near Oxnard, California, and quantified and monitored island marine debris in comparison to mainland marine debris.
+CSUCI project leads also worked with local junior high and high schools and developed informal and formal marine debris curriculum.
+They also developed marine debris community outreach projects at the K-12 and undergraduate levels to help develop the next generation of Santa Barbara Channel Stewards.
+Lastly, project leads coordinated with the Channel Islands National Marine Sanctuary and local fishermen on lobster trap removal and outreach to the lobster fishing community.

 What is the project and why is it important?